mich2000/smartapp/documentatie/timesheet.md

 * Convert android drawables from the previous android project to svg icons: 10m
 * Updating feature for products in storages: 1h30
 * Working on my react app and backend to show the 5 oldest products of an user: 3h
+* Working on setting icons on my web app: 30min